Berryessa Snow Mountain National Monument: Creation

 The proclamation of Berryessa Snow Mountain National Monument came after a campaign for the area's designation, supported by a coalition of counties and cities in the region (many of which passed resolutions of support), the California State Legislature, the Elem Indian Colony of Pomo Indians, state and local political leaders, local newspaper editorial boards, conservationist and environmental organizations, recreation groups, local business owners and landowners.

+On May 2, 2024, President Joe Biden expanded the monument by 13,696 acres to include an 11-mile ridgeline called Molok Luyuk.

 Description

 The monument extends approximately 100 mi from Mendocino County to mountains on either side of Lake Berryessa in Yolo and Napa counties.
 The monument includes the Snow Mountain, Cache Creek and the Cedar Roughs Wilderness areas.
 The monument, along with the lake, take their name from the Berryessa family of California, a historically prominent Californio family of the Bay Area.

 Lake Berryessa itself was not included within the monument's boundaries due to critics' concerns over the possibility that the use of motorized boats, watercraft and Jet Skis could be restricted at some point in the future.